Lysenin: Binding, oligomerization and insertion

 A conformational change transforms the PFM into the transmembrane β-barrel, leading to the pore state.
 The trigger mechanism for the prepore-to-pore transition in lysenin depends on three glutamic acid residues (E92, E94 and E97), and is activated by a decrease in pH, from physiological conditions to the acidic conditions reached after endocytosis, or an increase in calcium extracellular concentration.
 These three glutamic acids are located in an α-helix that forms part of the PFM, and glutamic acids are found in aerolysin family members in its PFMs.
 Such a conformational change produces a decrease in the oligomer height of 2.5 nm according to AFM measurements.
 The main dimensions, using lysenin pore X-ray structure, are height 97 Å, width 115 Å and the inner pore of 30 Å. However, complete oligomerization into the nonamer is not a requisite for the insertion, since incomplete oligomers in the pore state can be found.
 The prepore to pore transition can be blocked in crowded conditions, a mechanism that could be general to all β-PFTs.
 The first hint of crowding effect on prepore to pore transition was given by congestion effects in electrophysiology experiments.
-High-Speed AFM studies incubating lysenin on sphingomyelin/cholesterol membranes has shown that under crowded conditions the prepore to pore transition gets blocked by steric interactions.